 Jesus is almost universally regarded as the wisest moral teacher of all time, even by millions who don’t consider themselves Christians.
 At the end of what we call “The Sermon on the Mount,” He said, “Everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.”

-Our society and government may ignore His words, but at the personal and family level we still can choose to prepare for the inevitable storms of life by following biblical precepts.
+Our society and government may ignore His words, but at the personal and family level we still can choose to prepare for the inevitable storms of life by following biblical wisdom.
 Take a good look around you.
 Rarely has the truth of the old hymn been so obvious: “On Christ, the solid Rock, I stand.
 All other ground is sinking sand, all other ground is sinking sand.”